JayCox90/Tetris_React/README.md

 How to Build Tetris in React - GameDev Tutorial (with React Hooks!) https://www.youtube.com/watch?v=ZGOaCxX8HIU by
 Thomas Weibenfalk

+Game works best in Browsers, but has mobile Design as well

 ## Functionalities I added:
 - Upcoming Tetromino Stage